dominicdill/DS5110-ImageTagging/plan.md

 ## Goals

-The primary goal of this project is to experiment with at least 2 or 3 pre-trained image classification models to compare their ability to classify images from the Boston photo data set.
-To start, we will experiment with VGG16, FastAI, and Google Vision.
-We will use a smaller subset of photos that have been previously run through AWS Rekognition by another team so we can compare results.
+This project aims to compare the image classifying capabilities of pre trained models using a collection of images from the Boston Globe.
+Of the available pre trained mdoels, we have decided to work on implementing VGG16, FastAI, and Google Vision and DeepFace for this project.
+There will be little, if any, training on the Boston Globe data set.
+We aim to compare the "out-of-the-box" capabilities of these pre trained models.
+A small subset of photos that have been previously run through AWS Rekognition by another team will be used as a form of accuracy /comparison check.

 ## Data
   * Description of the dataset.
   * Include any data-accessibility issues encountered or anticipated.

-The dataset is a collection of digitized black and white photos of Boston that are owned by the NEU library.
-Presumably, high resolution versions of the photos we will use in our experimentation are available to download; however, downloads take a while so we can only work with small subsets of photos at once.
-Another limitation is the computing power of the environments we are using to run the pre-trained models.
+The dataset is a collection of high resolution, digitized photos from Boston Globe collection that the NEU library is working on making publicly accessible.
+A subset of this dataset has metadata associated with it.
+Unfortunately, there isn't a collection of these images with metadata that is easily accessible to us.
+Additionaly, the very high resolution of these images leads to large file sizes, which makes it difficult for personal computers to assess large groups of them quickly.
+Because of these issues, we will be working with a small subset (~100) of the images (and images only, no metadata).
+We will use this subset to manually check the validity of the tags produced by the pre trained models.

 ## Stakeholder feedback
   * Briefly describe any feedback that you have received so far from your stakeholder.